Janphan/Kotlin_projects/README.md

 - Use the remember composable to store objects in a Composition to memory.

 - Refresh the UI with the mutableStateOf()function to make an observable.

+## 2. Add a scrollable list Affirmation App

+- Use Card composables to create list items.

+- Modify the UI contained within a Card composable.

+- Create a scrollable list using the LazyColumn composable.

+- Build a list using custom list items.